Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Local Demand

-While you should never solely base your cleaning prices on the competition, it’s important to be aware of local demand.
+While you should never solely base your prices on the competition, it’s important to be aware of local demand.

 Look at what other nearby cleaning businesses are charging to get an idea of where your prices stand within the local market.